DIY nightstand in light oak

 Hardware/Supplies:

-Like I said, I used the plans from Kreg as a starting point.
+I found these plans on Kreg’s website.
+They were great as a starting point, but I decided to change them up a bit to work for what I wanted.
 I decided to add a third drawer and no apron.
-I adjusted my measurements and created a cut list.
+So I adjusted my measurements and created a cut list.
 This is what Kreg suggested, but I adjusted my list for my project.

 If you do not have a table saw, you can still do this project with a circular saw.
 I picked up this cool measuring tool to help make the lines, and this saw attachment to keep the lines straight.
 It made the cuts so much easier.
 I finished with my table saw, but you don’t have to.

 You will need a pocket hole jig for this.
-You can get a less expensive, manual one like this one, or this one, which I have, and love.
 They usually come with a special pocket hole drill bit, and you will need to get pocket hole screws.

 Create the following pocket holes…